 Santa Fe Canyon Ranch: Santa Fe County acquired the 470-acre Santa Fe Canyon Ranch property and facilities in 2009.
 The County has not developed a plan for developing the property, however a 2010 survey of residents conducted by the County revealed a community preference for the property to be preserved as open space or developed with low-intensity land uses such as recreational facilities.

 Pueblo Lands: Santo Domingo Pueblo owns approximately 3500 acres located at the southwest corner of the planning area.
-The land is not currently designated as tribal land, but it may receive this designation in the future.

 El Rancho de Las Golondrinas Living History Museum: El Rancho de Las Golondrinas Living History Museum: El Rancho de Las Golondrinas is a living museum of Spanish Colonial life in the 17th century in New Mexico.
 The museum encompasses 193-acres of a former encampment on the Camino Rael and former ranch dating to 1710.
-The ranch includes a vast number of historic structures restored and added to the site in the 1930s including an 18th century placita house complete with defensive tower, a 19th century home and all of its outbuildings, a molasses mill, a threshing ground, several primitive water mills, a blacksmith shop, a wheelwright shop, a winery and vineyard, a morada, descansos, a Campo Santo and an Oratorio.
+The ranch includes a vast number of historic structures restored and added to the site in the 1930s including at least three acequias, an 18th century placita house complete with defensive tower, a 19th century home and all of its outbuildings, a molasses mill, a threshing ground, several primitive water mills, a blacksmith shop, a wheelwright shop, a winery and vineyard, a morada, descansos, a Campo Santo and an Oratorio.
 The museum is

 open to visits from the public and is regularly rented for large events and for filmmaking.
 They museum and its land are owned and managed by the El Rancho de Las Golondrinas, Inc. a non-profit organization.

-The Leonora Curtin Wetland Preserve: The preserve, also known as the Santa Fe Botanical Garden, is a 35-acre habitat preserve with picnic areas, trails, and interpretive guides.
+The Leonora Curtin Wetland Preserve: The preserve is a 35-acre habitat preserve with picnic areas, trails, and interpretive guides.
 The area includes a spring-fed pond and significant species diversity.
 It is

-managed by the Santa Fe Botanical Garden under a long-term lease with the trustees of El Rancho de Las Golondrinas Trust (the entity which formally controlled the Las Golondrinas Living Museum) and is open to the public.
+managed by El Rancho de Las Golondrinas and is open to the public.